El "a" Personal

 Busco al dependiente.
 I'm looking for the sales clerk.

 Miro al primo de Mauricio.
-I'm looking at Maurice's cousin.
+I'm watching Maurice's cousin.

 Things: No personal "a" needed here!